thimpat/analogger/README.md

 // Contexts define how the log should be seen const LOG_CONTEXTS = {STANDARD: null, TEST: {color: "#B18904", symbol: "⏰"}, C1: null, C2: null, C3: null, DEFAULT: {}}

+// Important.
+Set the default behaviour.
+// By default, no log will be displayed when the target is missing from `anaLogger.log` anaLogger.setDefaultContext({
+    target: DEFAULT_LOG_TARGETS.NONE // or "NONE" (value can be "ALL", "NONE", "USER") })

 // LOG_CONTEXTS will be modified by setContexts anaLogger.setContexts(LOG_CONTEXTS);